syncfusion-content/maui-docs/MAUI/DatePicker/migration.md

 # Migrate from Xamarin.Forms SfDatePicker to .NET MAUI SfDatePicker

-To make the migration from the [Xamarin SfDatePicker](https://www.syncfusion.com/xamarin-ui-controls/xamarin-datepicker) to [.NET MAUI SfDatePicker] easier, most of the APIs from the Xamarin SfDatePicker were kept in the .NET MAUI SfDatePicker.
+To make the migration from the [Xamarin SfDatePicker](https://www.syncfusion.com/xamarin-ui-controls/xamarin-datepicker) to [.NET MAUI SfDatePicker] easier, most of the APIs from the Xamarin SfDatePicker are kept in the .NET MAUI SfDatePicker.
 However, to maintain the consistency of API naming in the .NET MAUI SfDatePicker, some of the APIs have been renamed.
 Please find the difference in the following topics.

 ## Namespaces